r0nni3/KentErlangMooc/README.md

 c(index).
 index:main(index:get_file_contents("filename.txt")).
 ```
-### How I addresed the challenge
+### How I addressed the challenge
 - Parsing line by line to get all the "words" from it and adding it to the output list.
 - In the add function we decide (Filter, normalize, etc) which word gets into the list.
 - On each success add the line occurrence list of the word is updated.
-- And when all this is finnished we sort list alphabetically.
+- And when all this is finished we sort list alphabetically.